 What will your children do this summer that will have a positive impact on their souls?
 What eternally important activities will they be involved in?
 Will they spend their summer glued to televisions, iPads, video games, and cell phones, or will they take the time to “grow in the grace and knowledge” of God?

 Why not encourage your children and the youth of your local congregation to attend Apologetics Press’s soul-strengthening Christian Evidences summer camp as they fellowship with Christians from around the country?

-In previous summers our themes have included "The Existence of God," "The Inspiration of the Bible," "The Godhood and Greatness of Christ," "The Reliability of the Bible," "The Lord's Church," "Creation vs. Evolution," and "The Flood."
+In previous summers our themes have included "The Existence of God," "The Inspiration of the Bible," "The Godhood and Greatness of Christ," "The Reliability of the Bible," "Creation vs. Evolution," and "The Flood."
 Lord willing, June 6-11, 2021, we will focus on "Christian Evidences--From A to Z," which will be a survey of the foundational evidences for the Christian faith.

 In addition to the classes, lectures, devotionals, and singings that campers participate in during the week, they are also treated to many other enjoyable experiences.

 · For two hours every afternoon, campers have the freedom to play a number of sports, including soccer, flag football, basketball, ultimate frisbee, ping pong, and the ever-popular coneball.
 Campers can also visit the craft hut and use their imaginations to create a variety of crafts with the help of some very artistic counselors.

 · After a hot afternoon, campers can head to the pool for a refreshing hour-long swim.
 (Boys and girls swim separately.)

-· Evening activities include game-time at the gym and friendly competitions between cabins (e.g., tug of war) on the athletic fields.
+· Evening activities include game-time at the gym and friendly competitions between cabins (e.g., "water wars") on the athletic fields.

 Miscellaneous Camp Information